Learn more about the evaluation process for ADHD, dyslexia/learning disability, autism, and emotional issues.

 - A detailed written report integrating the findings with historical information and observations.
 The thorough report that is provided also outlines the diagnosis and recommendations.

 - The feedback session involves a review of the results of testing and recommendations to address the identified issues.
-This session offers you an opportunity to learn about areas of strength/ difficulty and to figure out a plan of action.
+This session offers you an opportunity to learn about areas of strength and figure out effective ways to tackle areas of difficulty.